Despite what you may think, turkeys do move a lot. In fact, they can move upwards of a 1 to 3 miles per day in certain situations.

 Do Turkeys Say in One Area?

-Will stay in roughly the same area unless they have reason to move.
+Yes, they will stay in roughly the same area unless they have reason to move.
 The most common reason they move is a suspected predator is sensed or food is scarce.

 How Miles Can a Turkey Fly?